-If in doubt, always report such issues to the DSV country management, Group Compliance or through the DSV Whistleblower Programme.
+If in doubt, always report such issues to the DSV country management, Group Sustainability & Compliance or through the DSV Whistleblower system, Integrity Line.

 GIFTS AND DONATIONS

 Entertainment, hospitality and the exchange of gifts are considered common practice and part of building and maintaining business relationships throughout the world.
 However, we must be careful that the exchanges DSV is involved in do not constitute bribes, nor can they be perceived by others as an unfair influence.